Non Alcoholic Fatty Liver Disease

 • Liver tissue testing.
 Only a liver biopsy, however, can establish a definite diagnosis and determine the severity of the condition.
 If it's suspected that you have a more serious form of nonalcoholic fatty liver disease, your doctor may recommend you undergo this procedure.

-What should I do if I have NAFLD?
+What should I do if I have NAFLD/NASH?

 According to the National Digestive Diseases Information Clearinghouse, no specific medical therapies exist to treat nonalcoholic fatty liver diseases, so doctor's advice varies from patient patient.
-From this US News Health article about NAFLD, 5 tips for treatment and prevention of NAFLD are given by experts.
+From a US News Health article about NAFLD I read, 5 tips for treatment and prevention of NAFLD are given by experts.

 1. Lose weight, and exercise.The first recommendation often made by doctors for those newly diagnosed with fatty liver disease is to lose weight.
 The American Gastroenterological Association suggests losing 10 percent or more weight for those with NASH.